techiediaries/ahmed-bouchefra/_posts/2019-11-14-angular-tutorial-example-upload-files-with-formdata-httpclient-rxjs-and-material-progressbar.md

 > **Note**: If you don’t want to install a local environment for Angular development but still want to try the code in this tutorial, you can use  [Stackblitz](https://stackblitz.com/), an online IDE for frontend development that you can use to create an Angular project compatible with Angular CLI.

-## Step 1 — Setting up Angular CLI v8
+## Angular 9 Tutorial, Step 1 — Setting up Angular CLI v8

 In this step, we’ll install the latest Angular CLI 8 version (at the time of writing this tutorial).